Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 The goal of liveness detection is to ensure that the system is interacting with a physically present live person at the time of authentication.
 The whole process of authentication is called a session.

-There are two different components in the authentication: a mobile application and an app server/orchestrator.
+There are two different components in the authentication: a frontend application and an app server/orchestrator.
-Before uploading the video stream, the app server has to create a session, and then the mobile client could upload the payload with a `session authorization token` to call the liveness detection.
-The app server can query for the liveness detection result and audit logs anytime untill the session is deleted.
+Before uploading the video stream, the app server has to create a session, and then the frontend client could upload the payload with a `session authorization token` to call the liveness detection.
+The app server can query for the liveness detection result and audit logs anytime until the session is deleted.

 The Liveness detection operation can not only confirm if the input is live or spoof, but also verify whether the input belongs to the expected person's face, which is called **liveness detection with face verification**.
 For the detail information, please refer to the [tutorial](https://learn.microsoft.com/azure/ai-services/computer-vision/tutorials/liveness).

-We'll only demonstrates how to create, query, delete a session and get the audit logs here.
-For how to perform a liveness detection, please see the sample of [mobile applications](https://learn.microsoft.com/azure/ai-services/computer-vision/tutorials/liveness#integrate-liveness-into-mobile-application).
+This package is only responsible for app server to create, query, delete a session and get audit logs.
+For how to integrate the UI and the code into your native frontend application, please follow instructions in the [tutorial](https://learn.microsoft.com/azure/ai-services/computer-vision/tutorials/liveness).

 Here is an example to create and get the liveness detection result of a session.